RTXteam/RTX-KG2/README.md

 - You are running as an unprivileged user that is set up for passwordless `sudo`
 - you have `git` installed and in the bash PATH
 - you have `docker` installed and in the bash PATH
+- you have `screen` installed and in the bash PATH
 - You have previously cloned the RTX repo (see above) so that the RTX repo is under `~/RTX`.
+- You have generated `snomed.owl` and copied it to `~/RTX/code/kg2`.

 Then run these commands in the `bash` shell: